 Store in a sealed/covered container for up to 5 days.
 Use the solution as close to body temperature as possible for better absorption.

-This is a guide about homemade saline nasal spray.
+This is a page about homemade saline nasal spray.
 Saline spray is a great remedy for allergies or a stuffy nose.
 You can buy it at the store or make your own solution.

 ThriftyFun is one of the longest running frugal living communities on the Internet.
 These are archives of older discussions.